rgrinberg/vim-operator-gsearch/README.md

-# Operator to search using Ag/Ack/CtrlSF/Ggrep
+# Custom Operator to Search Using Ag/Ack/CrlSF/etc

 ## Installation